 Step 2: Remove from the oven and sprinkle the milk chocolate over the crust and let it sit for a couple of minutes until it has melted then spread it over the crust.

-Step 3: Add add the layers of Rice Krispies, then nuts, then chocolate chips and coconut pressing down after each addition.
+Step 3: Add add a layer of Rice Krispies, then nuts, then chocolate chips and coconut pressing down after each addition.

-- With the left over Rice Krispies, make some S’more Bars
+- With the left over Rice Krispies, make some s’more bars or peanut butter Rice Krispie treats

 - In a citrus mood, try pistachio lemon bars

-- Apricot bars are fabulous shortbread bar with dried apricots
+- Apricot bars are a fabulous shortbread bar with dried apricots

 - If you feel like chocolate, you’ll love chocolate raspberry bars